Veere Di Wedding Saturday (2 Days) Box Office Collection!

 Trade analyst Taran Adarsh tweeted, "#VeerDiWedding witnesses an UPWARD TREND on Day 2...
 Sun biz is expected to be in double digits too...
 Weekend should comfortably close at ₹ 35 cr+, as per trends...
 Fri 10.70 cr, Sat 12.25 cr.
 Total: ₹ 22.95 cr.
 India biz."

-Vere Di Wedding had recorded a collection of Rs.10.70 crore on its opening day which is huge for any film, this one particularly with a female lead crew and made it to the top 5 openers of 2018.
+Veere Di Wedding had recorded a collection of Rs.10.70 crore on its opening day which is huge for any film, this one particularly with a female lead crew and made it to the top 5 openers of 2018.

 Earlier while speaking about the film to TOI, Kareena had said, "I think because the promos are reflecting lot of fun and ultimately people want to watch an entertaining fun film.
 Nowadays, people don't think whether it's a girl's film or a guy's film.
 They just want to watch an entertaining film."